 The Access to Higher Education Diploma (Social Science and Humanities) covers a range of topics:

-Sociology (such as the Sociology of Heath, the Sociology of Education and the Sociology of the Family)
+Sociology for example Introduction to Sociology, Sociology of Heath, Sociology of Education, Sociology of the Family.

-Literature (such as Film Adaptations of Literary Texts and How the Poet Works)
+Literature for example Film Adaptations of Literary Texts, How the Poet Works, Study of a Novel.

-Skills for Learning and a Common Core Subject (Number at Level 2)
+Skills for Learning and a Common Core subjects designed to develop your academic and IT skills.

 Assessment is both formal (graded) and informal with an emphasis on continuous assessment and coursework to include essays, presentations, case studies, scientific reports, practical work and a research project.